Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Introduction

+The Morris-Thorne type wormholes were studied in~\cite{Jusufi2020}, where the flare-out conditions, embedding diagrams, and energy conditions were discussed.
+The neutrual thin-shell wormholes were studied in \cite{Godani:2022jwz}.
+They focused on the cases with positive GB coupling constant and found that for the linear model, the thin-shell wormholes are unstable and filled with exotic matter.
+In contrast, for the nonlinear model, the solutions are stable and filled with non-exotic matter.
+In our work, we further investigate the thin-shell wormhole solutions and analyze their stability in the presence of linear radial perturbations.
+We investigate various scenarios associated with different metric configurations, such as the black hole's charge, the asymptotic behavior of the spacetime, and the GB coupling constant.
+A rich structure regarding the stabilities of the underlying solutions is observed.

-This paper is organized as follows.
-Section 2 describes the novel 4D Einstein-Gauss-Bonnet gravity.
-Section 3 constructs the thin-shell wormhole in this novel theory.
-Section 4 analyze the stability of the thin-shell wormhole.
-Section 5 is the summary and discussion.
+The remainder of the paper is organized as follows.
+Sec.~\ref{section2} gives a brief account of the 4D Einstein-Gauss-Bonnet gravity.
+The thin-shell wormhole solutions are derived in Sec.~\ref{section3}.
+In Sec~\ref{section4}, one analyzes the stability of the obtained thin-shell wormholes with respect to different configurations.
+The last section is devoted to further discussions and concluding remarks.